Buying an existing Window Cleaning round is a great way to expand or kickstart a new business.

 Round Age

 A customer that has had the same Window Cleaner for 20 years is going to be more loyal than one that changes every few months.
-Of course, most rounds will have a mixture of long term and short term work but look out for whole rounds that have been built in the last few months, it's not unusual for Window Cleaners to canvass work then attempt to sell it for a profit, and these rounds will experience a high drop off rate.
+Of course, most rounds will have a mixture of long term and short term work but look out for whole rounds that have been built in the last few months.
+It's not unusual for Window Cleaners to canvass work then attempt to sell it for a profit, these rounds will likely experience a high drop off rate.

 Round Distribution & Location